evo-lua/evo-lua.github.io/docs/references/api/webview.md

 ### initialize

 Initializes the bindings by loading the [C type definitions](#cdefs).
-Automatically called by the runtime when it sets up the Lua environment
+Automatically called by the runtime when it sets up the Lua environment.

 ### version